tinkertanker/tinkerfolio_lms_frontend/documentation/UserGuide.md

 The review can **no longer be edited**, and the student can **no longer resubmit work**.
 Additionally, the corresponding icon under the Student column will be a darker shade of green.

+>:warning: The group submission for the same team would be identical (text uploaded by the group representative would be the same for all students in the team), however the teacher would still be required to grade them individually.
+This is to take account the case of possible difference in contribution of team members, and more personalised feedback.

 ### Announcements